jasongrimes/grimesit-mm/_pages/services.md

 in a certain sense.
 That's the main value proposition.

+What's the "full stack"?
-A web app is stacked together from a variety of technology choices.
+Think of a web app as being "stacked together", like bricks or cards, from a variety of technology choices.

 ### User interfaces